rust-embedded/embedonomicon/src/memory-layout.md

 Here we indicate to the linker that the reset handler -- whose symbol name is `Reset` -- is the *entry point* of the program.
 Linkers aggressively discard unused sections.
 Linkers consider the entry point and functions called from it as *used* so they won't discard them.
-Without this line the linker would discard the `Reset` function and all other functions called from it.
+Without this line, the linker would discard the `Reset` function and all subsequent functions called from it.

 ### `EXTERN`

-Linkers are lazy; they will stop looking into the input object files once they have found all the symbols recursively referenced from the entry point. `EXTERN` forces the linker to look for its argument even after all other referenced symbol have been found.
-As a rule of thumb, if you need a symbol that's not called from the entry point to always be present in the output binary you should use `EXTERN` in conjunction with `KEEP`.
+Linkers are lazy; they will stop looking into the input object files once they have found all the symbols that are recursively referenced from the entry point. `EXTERN` forces the linker to look for `EXTERN`'s argument even after all other referenced symbols have been found.
+As a rule of thumb, if you need a symbol that's not called from the entry point to always be present in the output binary, you should use `EXTERN` in conjunction with `KEEP`.

 ### `SECTIONS`

-This part describes how sections in the input object files, AKA *input sections*, are to be arranged in the sections the output object file, AKA output sections; or if they should be discarded.
+This part describes how sections in the input object files, AKA *input sections*, are to be arranged in the sections of the output object file, AKA output sections; or if they should be discarded.
 Here we define two output sections:

 ```
   .vector_table ORIGIN(FLASH) : { /* .. */ } > FLASH
 ```

-`.vector_table`, which contains the vector table and its located at the start of `FLASH` memory;
+`.vector_table`, which contains the vector table and is located at the start of `FLASH` memory,

 ```
   .text : { /* .. */ } > FLASH
 ```

-and `.text`, which contains the program subroutines and its located somewhere in `FLASH`.
-Its start address is not specified but the linker will place after the previous output section, `.vector_table`.
+and `.text`, which contains the program subroutines and is located somewhere in `FLASH`.
+Its start address is not specified, but the linker will place it after the previous output section, `.vector_table`.

 The output `.vector_table` section contains: